apache/pdfbox-docs/content/index.md

     documents and the ability to extract content from documents.
 Apache PDFBox also includes several command-line utilities.
 Apache PDFBox is published under the Apache License v2.0.</p>

-    {% comment %}
-As we transition from Jekyll to Eleventy because of the new maven/node.js based build there are two loops with different collection objects to be able to render with Jekyll as well as with Eleventy. will be cleaned up after the transisiton has been completed.
-{% endcomment %}
-{% comment %}this block will be handled by Eleventy{% endcomment %}
 {% if collections.posts.length > 0 %}
 {% assign items = collections.posts  | reverse %}
 {% for post in items limit:1%}